-40Darwin's Origin of the Species appeared in 1859, and his The Descent of Man in 1871.
-By the publication of the first volume of Capital (1867), before he turned fifty, Marx had apparently stopped working on his "system," never producing the answers he had always claimed he had to any critical question about it.
+39 Darwin's Origin of the Species appeared in 1859, his The Descent of Man in 1871.
+By the time of the publication of the first volume of Capital (1867), before he turned fifty, Marx had apparently stopped working on his 'system', never producing the answers he had always claimed he had to any critical question about it.
 See W.O.
-Henderson, The Life of Friedrich Engels (London: Frank Cass, 1976).
+Henderson, The Life of Friedrich Engels (Frank Cass, London, 1976).

-41H.G.
-Wells coined the phrase in The Open Conspiracy: Blueprints for a World Revolution (London: V. Gollancz, 1928).
-Wells was a prominent member of the Fabian Society and a Labour Party M.P. as well as the author of many popular books, among them the ultimate gnostic utopian novel Men like Gods (New York: Macmillan, 1923).
+40 The phrase was coined by H.G.
+Wells (The Open Conspiracy, Blueprints for a World Revolution, London, 1928).
+Wells was a prominent member of the Fabian Society and a Labour Party M.P. as well as the author of many popular books, among them the ultimate gnostic utopian novel Men like Gods (London, 1923).